shivanshdave/2020-432/homework/README.md

 ## How Many Homeworks?

-- Students will complete between 6 and 8 homework assignments this semester - the exact number is not yet determined.
+- Students will complete 6 homework assignments this semester.
 All homework assignments will be posted to the web a minimum of one week before the due date.

 ## Homework 1